Program Supplier Contact Information:

 No, residents and businesses can opt out without penalty during a 30-day opt-out period.
 Opt-out notices are provided via USPS mail prior to the program commencing for eligible account holders.
 Simply return the opt-out notice within 30 days and your account(s) will not be included.
 Participating account holders may leave the program at any time without penalty.

-Enrollment took place in July 2017.
-The program began in August.
+Enrollment originally took place in July 2017 and began in August 2017.
 Changes were reflected on the following billing cycle.

 Yes, you can continue to participate in a budget billing/equal payment plan.
 No action is required to remain in the budget billing/equal payment plan.